mmbman/Katagiri/1982-12-01-Blue-Cliff-Record-Case-36-Talk-1.md

 **Question:** Roshi?
 I find Ch’ang Sha’s remark, “First I went pursuing the fragrant grasses; then I returned following the falling flowers,” very much like what you told us Tathāgata means in Japanese: just going, just coming.
 I find a similarity there.

-**Katagiri Roshi:** Mmm-hm.
+**Katagiri Roshi:** Mm-hmm.
 True.
 That’s why *just going, just coming* is not the *just going, just coming* you can understand according to your common sense. *Just going, just coming* is full attention, full energies there.
 At that time it becomes *just* coming, *just* going.
 That is called Tathāgata.

 #### 1:05:30